 - vertigo (dizziness)

 - hearing loss

-- meningitis (a bacterial infection of the membranes covering your brain and spinal chord)
+- meningitis (a bacterial infection of the membranes covering your brain and spinal cord)

-- epidural abscess (a collection of pus on the outside of your brain and spinal chord)
+- epidural abscess (a collection of pus on the outside of your brain and spinal cord)

 - sepsis (spreading of the infection throughout your body)

-Mastoiditis can be prevented by effectively treating all ear infections.
-If you develop an ear infection, seek prompt medical attention and follow your doctor’s advice.
+You can prevent mastoiditis by effectively treating all ear infections.
+Seek prompt medical attention and follow your doctor’s advice if you develop an ear infection.
 This may include taking oral antibiotics for seven to 10 days.